gTakes/qt-ifw-translation-ja/README.md

 English version of this file
 + README_JA.md &emsp; ...
 This file

-## Build Qt for Qt Installer Framework
+## Build "Qt" for Qt Installer Framework
 The Qt installer framework is usually built using Qt's static  library.
 If you already have a Qt static library you can skip this step.
 You can also refer to the Qt manual.
 > [Qt Installer Framework's Manual - http://doc.qt.io/qtinstallerframework/](http://doc.qt.io/qtinstallerframework/)